polterguy/ra-ajax/trunk/ReadMe.txt

 **********************************************************************************************

-* Ra-Ajax is licensed under the LGPL version 3 and can be used free of charge in proprietary (closed source) projects.
+* Ra-Ajax is licensed under the GPL version 3.

 * The pre-built library DLLs exist within the "binaries" folder and are the ones that should be used in your projects since they are minified and optimized.

-* In the "Samples/bin" directory you can find the ResourceCacher.dll which if configured correctly in Web.Config will add up a "far future expires" date for your CSS and images and other static content.

 * The "Ra.Build.Tasks" project contains custom NAnt build tasks to minify and GZip JavaScript and CSS.
 Feel free to use it in